pandapritish25/dsa-hacktoberfest/README.md

 <br>
 <h1>Repository For Data Structures and Algorithms</h1>
 <ul>
-<li>This Repository Will Contain All Data Structures and Major Algorithm, with a Dynamic Website That Lists all The Data Structures and Algorithm.</li>
+<li>This Repository Will Contain All Data Structures and Major Algorithm.</li>
 </ul>
 <h1>Data Structures :</h1>
 <ul>